WELCOME TO INCUBATENERGY LABS

 Up to 30 teams will be selected to join Incubatenergy® Labs for a bootcamp to outline a clear use case for a paid demonstration project.

-Companies selected out of Pitch Day will work with EPRI and utilities over four weeks to refine their use case and scope a 12-week demonstration project.
+Companies selected out of Pitch Day will work with EPRI and utilities over six weeks to refine their use case and scope a 16-week paid demonstration project and execute contracts.

-Projects kick off in May 2020 where you’ll work with EPRI and a lead utility on demonstration execution.
-During those 12 weeks, you’ll also engage the group of utilities and startups for project reviews and attend Venture Day with investors active in the utilities sector.
+Projects kick off in June 2021 where you’ll work with EPRI and a lead utility on demonstration execution.
+During these 16 weeks, you’ll also engage the group of utilities and startups for regular project reviews and cohort interaction.

-Demo Day celebrates all we achieved over the 12-week project period.
+Demo Day celebrates all we achieved over the 16-week project period.
 You and the utility project lead will present the project and build interest in future engagement with EPRI and the participating utilities.